marianoktm/SECPROG-Unisa/README.md

 Nothing happens.

-Examining the source code we can find something interesting.
+Examining the source code we can notice something interesting.

 ```
 system("/usr/bin/env echo and now what?");
 ```

-Let's perform a quick `man system`.
+Let's have a glance at the `man system` entry:.

 "system()  executes  a  command specified in command by calling /bin/sh -c command, and returns after the command has  been  completed."

-We also find an interesting bit into the NOTES section:
+Reading further, the NOTES sections reveals something pretty interesting:

 "Do  not  use  system()  from  a  program  with set-user-ID or set-group-ID privileges, because strange values for some environment variables might be used to subvert  system integrity."

 So what environment variable can we use to get freaky?

-Actually, when you use a command without giving the full path of the executable, the `PATH` variable is used to search for such command in these paths.
+Actually, when using a command without giving the full path of the executable, the `PATH` variable is used to search for such command in these paths.

 In our program the `echo` command is called in such way.